Every New Movie You Can Stream Early While Theaters Are Closed

 Emma.

-Director Autumn de Wilde's candy-colored adaptation of Jane Austen's matchmaking comedy is available on VOD following a limited release that began in February.
-"I hope Emma. will give you a chance to escape with your imagination and heart while you (please) stay safely indoors," de Wilde shared on Instagram.
+"I hope Emma. will give you a chance to escape with your imagination and heart while you (please) stay safely indoors," director Autumn de Wilde said of her candy-colored Jane Austen adaptation.

 How to watch: Emma. is available to rent on Amazon, Fandango Now, Vudu on "a wide variety of the most popular on-demand services."